-PBHA's Summer Urban Program is a network of 12 community-based summer camps across Boston and Cambridge.
+PBHA's Summer Urban Program is a network of 12 community-based summer programs across Boston and Cambridge.
+Apply to direct SUP 2022 today!

 SUP Director applications are now live.
-Apply to be a SUP director here.
+Apply to be a SUP Director.

 SUP Senior Counselor applications are now live.
-Apply to be an SC here.
+Apply to be a SUP Senior Counselor.

 SUP Junior Counselor applications are now live.
-Apply to be a JC here.
+Apply to be a SUP Junior Counselor.

 Our Summer Urban Program youth come from low-income backgrounds in the Dorchester, Roxbury, South End, South Boston, Mission Hill, Chinatown, and Cambridge communities.
 In addition, we have recent immigrant youth between the ages of 13 and 19 from the greater Boston area in our Refugee Youth Summer Enrichment Program, and Native American youth from across Boston attend our Native American Youth Enrichment Program.